-Survivors include his wife, Mrs. Deanna Durbin Simpson, a daughter, Cheryl Lynn, born Sunday, June 29; his parents, Mr. and Mrs. Marchel Simpson, Bardstown, three brothers, Robert Lee and Kenneth Russel Simpson, Bardstown; Marchel Irvin Siompson, Jr., Phoenix, Arizona; three sisters, Shirely Jean, Connie Margaret and Peggy Elaine Simpson, all at home; his grandparents, Mr. and Mrs. George Dennis, Bloomfield.
+Survivors include his wife, Mrs. Deanna Durbin Simpson, a daughter, Cheryl Lynn, born Sunday, June 29; his parents, Mr. and Mrs. Marchel Simpson, Bardstown, three brothers, Robert Lee and Kenneth Russel Simpson, Bardstown; Marchel Irvin Simpson, Jr., Phoenix, Arizona; three sisters, Shirley Jean, Connie Margaret and Peggy Elaine Simpson, all at home; his grandparents, Mr. and Mrs. George Dennis, Bloomfield.

 40 Years Ago: Bardstown National Guard unit attacked in Vietnam

 By Stephanie Hornback June 19, 2009 The Kentucky Standard newspaper